 We recommend, therefore, that a focussed attempt to collect new data on edible products taken from species other than common minke whales be undertaken, at least until the end of the next block quota when the interim conversion factors should be reviewed.
 These data should be collected as a collaborative effort between scientists, wildlife officers and hunters.
-The small working group is happy to assist in terms of design and analyses.

 In addition, we recommend that data on both 'curved' and 'standard' measurements are obtained during the coming season for all species taken.
 These data should be collected as a collaborative effort between scientists, wildlife officers and hunters.
-The small working group is happy to assist in terms of design and analyses.